Harry Desborough, Private 60227, Machine Gun Corps, formerly 45580, Cheshire Regiment

 Elsewhere, Private Harry Desborough is commemorated on the Woodborough War Memorial.

-Harry’s younger brother, John Thomas Desborough, who moved from Woodborough to Leek in Staffordshire, served with the 7th Bn The Loyal North Lancashire Regiment and was killed in action on 25th October 1916 during the Battle of the Somme.
+Brother of John Thomas (Jack) Desborough, who moved from Woodborough to Leek in Staffordshire, served with the 7th Bn The Loyal North Lancashire Regiment and was killed in action on 25th October 1916 during the Battle of the Somme.
 Brother-in-law of George Bailey, who served as Sgt 2070 with the 7th Cheshire Regt and died at his home on 10 April 1921.